O Virgin Mother, Lady of Good Counsel

 This is a hymn about Mary, under her title Our Lady of Good Counsel

-The origin is unknown: some sources say that it was written by American Roman Catholic poet Eleanor C. Donnelly (1838-1917), and set to music by American Sister of Mercy, Julia (Sister Mary Alexis) Donnelly RSM (1857-1936).
+The origin is not well documented: some sources say that it was written by American Roman Catholic poet Eleanor C. Donnelly (1838-1917), and set to music by American Sister of Mercy, Julia (Sister Mary Alexis) Donnelly RSM (1857-1936).

 Hymn-books which it has been published in include: